Skip to main content

 **As always, if you experience a mental health emergency, please call 911.**

-Please keep the following mental and emotional wellness tips from Graduate Academic Counselor Simone Warrick-Bell in mind as this situation unfolds:
+Please keep the following mental and emotional wellness tips from Graduate Academic Counselor Simone Warrick-Bell in mind:

 Please consider using the following resources for supporting your mental health during this time.
 And as always, if you experience a mental health emergency, please call 911.